Co-badged cards compliance

 Integration guides

-Stripe-hosted UIs, such as Checkout, Payment Links, Elements, and Stripe Terminal hardware, automatically display a network selector when you meet the applicability criteria, if configured according to the following guides.
-You can migrate to a Stripe-hosted UI to use these features.
+Stripe-hosted UIs, such as Checkout, Payment Links, Elements, and Stripe Terminal, automatically display a network selector when you meet the applicability criteria.
+You must configure these UIs according to the guides below.

 For other integrations, you’re fully responsible for making sure your integration complies with the regulation requirements.

-Stripe Checkout supports customer card brand choice by default.
-Customers who enter a co-badged card in Checkout can select their option for customer card brand choice:
+Stripe Checkout supports customer card brand choice, by default.
+Customers who enter a co-badged card in Checkout can select their option for card brand choice.

 Card input with a co-badged card